cedar-policy/rfcs/text/0095-type-aware-partial-evaluation.md

 ## Alternatives

+We considered two alternatives to TPE, each adding different levels of type awareness to CPE:
+1. A lightweight approach that adds partial type awareness to CPE's algorithm.
+2. A comprehensive approach that adds full type awareness to both CPE's algorithm and interface.

+### Adding partial type-awareness to CPE

+A lightweight approach would modify CPE's algorithm to take advantage of operator-specific type information.
+For example, CPE could safely drop `true` from the expression `true && resource.owner == principal` by tracking that the equality operator always produces boolean results (or errors).

+This approach would be easier to implement than TPE while enabling more optimizations than CPE.
+But like CPE, it could still return ill-typed residuals, and it would miss optimizations that require full type awareness.
+For example, `true && context.isPrivate` cannot be simplified without a schema because `context.isPrivate` might not be boolean.

+### Adding full type-awareness to CPE

-An alternative approach would be to build on CPE's existing interface for specifying unknowns, while adding type awareness.
-Like TPE, this approach would require policies and unknowns to be typed, so users would still lose the ability to partially evaluate untyped policies.
+A more comprehensive approach is to build on CPE's existing interface for specifying unknowns, while adding full type awareness to the underlying algorithm.
+Like TPE, this approach would require policies and unknowns to be typed, so users would lose the ability to partially evaluate untyped policies.

-The key advantage of this approach would be a smoother transition for current CPE users, especially those with advanced use cases not directly supported by TPE.
-The interface would also be more flexible, allowing unknowns to be specified anywhere in the request and entity data.
+The key advantage would be a smoother transition for current CPE users, especially those with advanced use cases not directly supported by TPE.
+The CPE-style interface would remain more flexible, allowing unknowns to be specified anywhere in the request and entity data.

-But this flexibility comes at the cost of significantly more complex implementation, models, and proofs.
-This added complexity would support advanced functionality that most users may not need.
-If we do find that a CPE-like interface is needed in the future, we can implement it as a [transformation layer](#future-improvements) on top of TPE.
+However, this approach would require significantly more complex implementation, models, and proofs to support advanced functionality that most users may not need.
+If we do find that a CPE-style interface is needed in the future, we can implement it as a [transformation layer](#future-improvements) on top of TPE.